StaticcalendarCalculates holidays and other Hebrew calendar events based on CalOptions.

 The date range returned by this function can be controlled by:

-options.year - Gregorian (e.g. 1993) or Hebrew year (e.g. 5749)options.isHebrewYear - to interpret year as Hebrew yearoptions.numYears - generate calendar for multiple years (default 1)options.month - Gregorian or Hebrew month (to filter results to a single month)Alternatively, specify start and end days with Date or HDate instances:
+options.year - Gregorian (e.g. 1993) or Hebrew year (e.g. 5749)options.isHebrewYear - to interpret year as Hebrew yearoptions.numYears - generate calendar for multiple years (default 1, maximum 2000)options.month - Gregorian or Hebrew month (to filter results to a single month)Alternatively, specify start and end days with Date or HDate instances:

 options.start - use specific start date (requires end date)options.end - use specific end date (requires start date)Unless options.noHolidays == true, default holidays include: